lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 ### Example of rhythmic motives

-The following tables show how increasing degrees of quantization affect to this motif:
+The following tables show how increasing degrees of quantization of this rhythmic grid:

 ```
 {